Roy Phillips: 2000s

 In 2006, he appeared on the television show Close Up, interviewed by John Sellwood.

 In 2007, a song by Phillips, "Closer" was featured on a Lord Large album, The Lord's First XI.
 The album also featured recordings by Glenn Tilbrook, Clem Curtis, Dean Parrish and Linda Lewis.
 Phillip's involvement in the project came about as a result of Large's friend, producer/drummer Jones who was honeymooning in New Zealand and had found a new drinking buddy who happened to be Phillips.
+Phillips' vocals were recorded at Midnight Studios in Christchurch, New Zealand.